manimarc/tekana-e-wallet/README.md

 - MongoDb (due to its scalability and performance compared to structured query languages)
 ## Day 5-8
 - Create Users end-points
-- Perform Authentication and Authorization
+- Perform Authentication(username and possword, token should be accessible using http only to avoid hackers accessing it using javascript, encrypt the password using bcrypt library ) and Authorization (limiting some resources based on user role).
 - Create Wallet end-points
 - Create Transaction end-points
 ## Day 8-9